 I wish here to enter my protest against this spirit of injustice and selfishness towards mediums.
-Whenever a reliable medium is properly trained by experience, and developed sufficiently to be able to henefit the people, either as teacher, lecturer, healer, or for injustice and improviality and snight communion. giving proofs of immortality and spirit communion, there is no reason why they should not be reason-ably or even as abundantly compensated for their services as any class who serve the public.
-Thus tar in the history of modern Spiritualism mediums have not had their paths strewn with roses altogether, not had their paths strewn with roses altogother, but have had innumerable discouragements to encounter.
-And I, for one, shall rejoice to see the day when they will be properly appreciated and compensated as they should be for their great services to the world.
-For, Mr. Editor, are they not the light of the world to-day!
-Without them the entire race would have been grovelling in a gross materialism, and the church much the mercers and a shame and the church, sunk to a mockery and a sham, would have wandered in spiritual darkness, hope-lessly, helpless and ignorant, without a ray of light from a future lde.
-Let mediums themselves, then, seek to theme well developed and thoroughly trained in spiritual matters, and learn to appreciate the high calling of mediumship, and become well fitted for the great work of uplifting humanity to higher and better conditions.
+Whenever a reliable medium is properly trained-by experience, and developed sufficiently to be able to bene fit the people, either as teacher, lecturer, healer, or for giving proofs of immortality and spirit communion, there is no reason why they should not be reason-ably or even as abundantly compensated for their services as any class who serve the public.
+Thus far in the history of modern Spiritualism mediums have not had their paths strewn with roses altogether, but have had innumerable discouragements to en-counter.
+And I, for one, shall rejoice to see the day when ther will be properly appreciated and com-pensated as they should be for their great services to the world.
+For, Mr. Edstor, are they not the light of the world to-day!
+Without them the entire race would have been grovelling in a gross materialism, and the church, sunk to a mockery and a sham, would have wandered in spiritual darkness, hope-lessly, helpless and ignorant, without a ray of light from a future life.
+Let mediums themselves, then, seek to become well developed and thoroughly trained in spiritual matters, and learn to appreciate the high call-ing of mediumship, and become well fitted for the great work of uplifting humanity to higher and better conditions.